 USB Setup Use this option to enable or disable a USB connector.
 When a USB connector is disabled, the device connected to the USB connector cannot be used.

-SATA Controller When this feature is set to Disable , all devices connected to the SATA connectors (such as hard disk drives or the optical drive) are disabled and cannot be accessed.
+SATA Controller When this feature is set to Disable, all devices connected to the SATA connectors

+(such as hard disk drives) are disabled and cannot be accessed.